-Hypothermia.
-That is the medical term for low body temperature.
+Hypothermia; that is the medical term for low body temperature.
 Unfortunately, it leads to cold death if not addressed urgently.
 The idea of freezing to death is just scary.
-A 2014 report by CDC shows that the number of people who die due to winter-related cold is twice than of those who die due to summer-related heat.
+A 2014 report by CDC shows that the number of people who die due to winter-related cold is twice than that of those who die due to summer-related heat.

-Hypothermia is a situation in which your body temperatures plummet faster than the rate at which it produces heat.
-Hypothermia can happen either outdoors or indoors.
-Surprisingly, the temperatures do not have to be zero like in the winter.
+Hypothermia is a situation in which your body temperature plummets faster than the rate at which it produces heat.
+It can happen outdoors as well as indoors.
+Surprisingly, the environmental temperature does not have to be exceptionally low like it is in winters to develop hypothermia.
 The average human body temperature is 37 degrees Celsius.
-Hypothermia starts when your body temperature falls below 35 degrees Celsius.
+Hypothermia is when your body temperature starts to fall below 35 degrees Celsius.

-Check this out; when your body temperatures begin to dive below the 35 degrees mark, your body system starts to get impaired.
-For starters, your heart rate slows, and you become numb.
-You will have symptoms like shivering, slurry speech, loss of consciousness and weak pulse among others.
+Check this out; when your body temperature begins to dive below the 35 degrees Celsius mark, your body systems start to get impaired.
+For starters, your heart rate slows down, and you become numb.
+You will have symptoms like shivering, slurred speech, loss of consciousness and weak pulse among others.
 So how do people get into this uncomfortable situation?
 Pour yourself a cup of warm coffee and read on.

 Causes of Low Body Temperature